 11. Sell Fruits, Vegetables and Garden Seeds From Your Home

 Last week we made our way to a home in our community that had excess vegetables for sale.

 We were able to buy a bag of Italian green beans that weighed 900grams for only $4.00.

 The best part was that the beans were organic.

-If you have property and love to garden and then end up with too much why not consider selling it.
+If you have property, love to garden, and end up with too much, why not sell it.